performant-software/Neatline/creating-exhibits.md

 ## Narrative

 A piece of text to introduce, narrate, accompany, or otherwise generally support the exhibit.
 This could be anything from a short blurb up to a long-format scholarly essay or a monograph.
-How you use this field will often depend on how the site theme lays out the public-facing exhibit views - if the narrative is positioned below the exhibit, you might just want a snippet of introductory content; if it's placed to the site of the exhibit and given more room, it might make sense to add more content.
+How you use this field will often depend on how the site theme lays out the public-facing exhibit views - if the narrative is positioned below the exhibit, you might just want a snippet of introductory content; if it's placed to the side of the exhibit and given more room, it might make sense to add more content.
 In practice, it often make sense to modify the theme according to the needs of the project - if you need a lot of supporting text, build the theme to accommodate it.

-**Tip**: The "Narrative" field integrates tightly with the NeatlineNarrative widget, which makes it possible to connect individual paragraphs, sentences, and words in the "Narrative" content with records in the exhibit.
+**Tip**: The "Narrative" field integrates tightly with the NeatlineText widget, which makes it possible to connect individual paragraphs, sentences, and words in the "Narrative" content with records in the exhibit.
 For example, if "Narrative" contained markup like this:

 ```html
 ... <span data-neatline-slug="paris">Paris</span> ...